Minot Peak

 communications within Grays Harbor County.
 This arrangement

-allows both repeaters to be simultaneously monitored on a single
+allows all these repeaters to be simultaneously monitored on a single

 radio from the Grays Harbor EOC in Montesano.